Fill out Form I-130, Petition for Alien Relative with Instafill.ai

 Follow these steps to fill out your I-130 form online using Instafill.ai:

-1. 1 Visit instafill.ai site and select Form I-130.
+1. 1 Visit instafill.ai and select Form I-130.

-3. 3 Provide details about the beneficiary.
+3. 3 Provide beneficiary's details and relationship.

 5. 5 Sign and date the form electronically.